1. I do not have the trophy!

 6. Take 2?

 Believe it or not, in one part of the routine, you’re seeing a second take.
-When I walk to Penn & Teller to charge the phone, literally as I was coming down to touch the charger to Teller’s hand, I heard on the loud speaker, “Hold please.”
-As it turns out, they wanted Penn to hold his hand in a different location so you can see the phone.
+It’s the part when I walk to Penn & Teller to charge the phone.
+Literally as I was bringing the charger down to Teller’s hand, I heard on the loud speaker, “Hold please.”
+As it turns out, they wanted Penn to hold his phone in a different location.
 If you watch, you can see him purposely hold his phone so the camera behind them could see.
-I will pause here to say, the producers did every conceivable thing they could to make each shot a money shot.
+The producers did every conceivable thing they could to make each shot a money shot.
 And they didn’t disappoint!

 7. Friends stick close together.